How to Add a Column to a Database with phpMyAdmin

 With phpMyAdmin, its possible to add a column to a Database Table.

 This guide will show you step-by-step instructions on how to add a column to a Database Table.

 Adding a Column

 Log into your cPanel Account.

-Scroll down to * Databases * section and click on * phpMyAdmin* icon.
+Navigate to Databases section and click on phpMyAdmin icon.

 Select the database from the left panel that you would like to modify.

 Select the Structure tab.